 number of users and any number of computers.
 The computers may be located

 anywhere (such as in the "cloud", or at remote computing centers.)
-There are

 Also note: Each release of Amber (which happens every two years) is